 Pro Tip: Do not put excessive torque or over-torque the lug nuts for quicker tightening.
 This may cause stripping and stretching of the threads.
 Use both of your hands to hold firm pistol-type impact wrenches.
 If you do not hold the wrench properly, the torque reaction can give you wrist pain from injuries.
 Grab the handle with one hand, and keep the other grip on the top.

 Impact wrenches are great for removing tires in a speedy manner yet in a convenient style.
 This is why the impact wrench for tires sounds effortless and quick.
-Fun fact is, they literally sound irritating when turned on, so don’t forget to wear ear protective safety gears while using them.
+Fun fact is, they literally sound irritating when turned on, so don’t forget to wear ear protective safety gear while using them.

 We have also covered this topic in a separate article “8 Reasons Why You Should Go For A Cordless Impact Wrench”